DreamXLab/DreamXLab.github.io/_pages/opportunity.md

   <p><strong>Requirements:</strong></p>
   <ul>
-    <li>A master’s degree in a relevant field and strong research or technical background in AI, robotics, or the lab’s other core research areas</li>
+    <li>A master’s degree in a relevant field and strong research or technical background in AI, robotics, or the lab’s other core research areas.</li>
-    <li>Proven programming skills and/or hands-on robotics experience</li>
+    <li>Proven programming skills and/or hands-on robotics experience.</li>
-    <li>Publications in recognized venues are required/highly preferred for funded positions</li>
+    <li>Publications in recognized venues are required/highly preferred for funded positions.</li>
   </ul>

   <p><strong>Funding Policy:</strong></p>
   <ul>
     <li>Funding is highly competitive and awarded to outstanding candidates who meet the above requirements</li>
     <li>Self-funded students with strong alignment and motivation will be considered.
-Future funding may be possible depending on student performance and lab resources—but is not guaranteed</li>
+Future funding may be possible depending on student performance and lab resources, but is not guaranteed</li>
   </ul>

   <h4><strong>Master and Undergraduate Students</strong></h4>